Frequently Asked Questions

 It is best to let the coat air-dry for another day and only have a collar on your dog while on a walk.

-My dog comes home thirsty and hungry from doggie daycare, do you provide enough water for them?
+My dog comes home thirsty and hungry from doggie boarding, do you provide enough water for them?

 Of course we have water bowls (and in the summer the wading pools) out for the dogs all day long.